AtharvaBOT7/Vehicle-Insurance-MLOps/README.md

 # Vehicle-Insurance-MLOps
-This project will us predict if a person is eligible to get an insurance against his/her car with his current credentials
+This project will target the customers who are most likely to get an insurance from our Vehicle Insurance Company.

 ### 📊 Dataset Description – Vehicle Insurance Customer Data